isaackwy/desktop-config-files/dotfiles/bin/statusbar/README.md

 Modules for dwmblocks.

-Colors inspired by Waybar (Wayland bar)
+Colours inspired by Waybar (Wayland bar)